Moonlighting (TV series): Production

 "I don't mean to paint her as the sole bearer of responsibility for the discord.
-But if I said to you, 'You're going to have a great new job – it's a life-defining job – but you're going to work 14–15 hours a day, and by the way, you'll never know what hours those are – sometimes you'll start at noon and work until 3 a.m., other times you won't know when or where it will be [until the last minute].'
+But if I said to you, 'You're going to have a great new job – it's a life-defining job – but you're going to work 14–15 hours a day, and by the way, you'll never know what hours those are – sometimes you'll start at noon and work until 3 am; other times you won't know when or where it will be [until the last minute].'
 It can be very difficult, it requires an amazing amount of stamina.
 It's easier to do if you're still reaching for the stars, it's a lot tougher if you're already a star, if you've already reached the top of the mountain."

-Producer Jay Daniel talked about the difficulties between the costars in the later seasons: "Well, I was the guy that more often than not would be the one that would go into the lions den when they were having disagreements.
+Producer Jay Daniel talked about the difficulties between the costars in the later seasons: "Well, I was the guy that more often than not would be the one that would go into the lion's den when they were having disagreements.
 I'd sort of be the referee, try to resolve it so that we could get back to work.
 So there was that side of it.
 Everybody knows there was friction between the two of them on the stage.
-In the beginning, Bruce was just a guy’s guy.
+In the beginning, Bruce was just a guy's guy.
 Let's just say he evolved.
 Over the years, he went from being the crew's best friend and just being grateful for the work and all of that to realizing that he was going to be a movie star and wanting to move on.
 Part of that was because of his strained relationship with Cybill.
 That sometimes made the set a very unpleasant place to be.
-Cybill – I got along with her very well at times, other times I’d have to be the one who said you have to come out of the trailer and go to work.
-In fairness to her, she was in the makeup chair at six thirty in the morning with pages of dialogue she hadn’t seen before, she'd work very long hours, and then be back in the makeup chair at six thirty the next morning."
+Cybill – I got along with her very well at times, other times I'd have to be the one who said you have to come out of the trailer and go to work.
+In fairness to her, she was in the makeup chair at 6:30 in the morning with pages of dialogue she hadn't seen before, she'd work very long hours, and then be back in the makeup chair at 6:30 the next morning."

 The delays became so great that even ABC mocked the lateness with an ad campaign showing network executives waiting impatiently for the arrival of new episodes at ABC's corporate headquarters.
 One episode featured television critic Jeff Jarvis in an introduction, sarcastically reminding viewers what was going on with the show's plot since it had been so long since the last new episode.